Kotlin/dokka/docs/src/doc/docs/user_guide/gradle/usage.md

 # Using the Gradle plugin

 !!! important
-    If you are upgrading from 0.10.x to a current release of dokka, please have a look at our [migration guide](https://github.com/Kotlin/dokka/blob/master/runners/gradle-plugin/MIGRATION.md)
+    If you are upgrading from 0.10.x to a current release of Dokka, please have a look at our [migration guide](https://github.com/Kotlin/dokka/blob/master/runners/gradle-plugin/MIGRATION.md)

 The preferred way is to use `plugins` block.
-Since dokka is currently not published to the Gradle plugin portal, you not only need to add `dokka` to the `build.gradle.kts` file, but you also need to modify the `settings.gradle.kts` file:
+Since Dokka is currently not published to the Gradle plugin portal, you not only need to add `dokka` to the `build.gradle.kts` file, but you also need to modify the `settings.gradle.kts` file:

 build.gradle.kts: